nandabritto/beer_rate/README.md

 Live app link [here](https://bestbeer-app.herokuapp.com)

- ## Project Purpose

 ## User Experience

 ### User Stories

-+ As a user, I would like to be able to …
+1. As a user, I would like to be able to …

-1. Register on website using my username, email and password;
+    1.1 Register on website using my username, email and password;

-2. Check all beer reviews added on website;
+    1.2.
+Check all beer reviews added on website;

-3. Check beer review details about all added beers.
+    1.3 Check beer review details about all added beers.

-4. Search for a beer or beer style on navbar.
+    1.4 Search for a beer or beer style on navbar.

-+ As a logged user, I would like to be able to …
+2. As a logged user, I would like to be able to …

-1. Create a beer review of my favorites beers including :
+    2.1 Create a beer review of my favorites beers including :
     + Beer Name,
     + Beer Style,
     + My thoughts about the beer,
     + Beer bitterness level,
     + Beer maney and value ratio, and
     + Overall beer rating;

-2. Create a new beer or beer style if my beer or beer style are not added on Database;
+    2.2 Create a new beer or beer style if my beer or beer style are not added on Database;

-3. Check my beer review after added;
+    2.3 Check my beer review after added;

-4. Edit or delete my beer reviews.
+    2.4 Edit or delete my beer reviews.

-### 1. Project Goal
+### 1. Strategy

+  + **Project Goal**

-   + Create a platafom that allows people (users) to evaluate beer and share their thoughts in beer reviews.
+   Create a platafom that allows people (users) to evaluate beer and share their thoughts in beer reviews.

 ### 2. Scope